-The Department of Primary Industries and Regional Development’s Buy West Eat Best (BWEB) food and beverage labelling program has championed the benefits of buying local since 2008.
+The Buy West Eat Best labelling program has championed the benefits of buying local since 2008.

-The program is unique to the state of Western Australia, enabling consumers to confidently identify ingredients and grocery products that are grown, farmed, fished and processed right here in WA.
+The program is unique Western Australia, enabling consumers to confidently identify ingredients and grocery products that are grown, farmed, fished, processed and prepared right here in WA.

-Independent consumer research undertaken in February this year showed almost 8 out of 10 shoppers (79 per cent) are now familiar with the BWEB brand, an increase of 13 per cent since 2017.
+Independent consumer research conduced in April 2021 showed almost eight out of 10 shoppers (79 percent) are now familiar with the BWEB brand, an increase of 13 percent since 2017.

 Department Food Industry Development Manager Deborah Pett said it was fantastic to see so many West Australians recognising the benefits of buying local, seasonally fresh produce and supporting our important food and beverage industries and businesses.

 “Interestingly, the consumer research showed nearly half of all West Australians are buying more local produce following the challenges presented over the past year, and a third are cooking more at home,” Ms Pett said.

 ‘We have seen similar trends overseas, and it is important that we support local businesses to optimise these opportunities, through programs such as Buy West Eat Best.”